Operator Scope of Action:

 The optional linkType argument is a regular expression pattern.
 It collects only links of a specified link type, or such type(s) as match the linkType pattern amongst the link type names defined in the current TBX.
 Regular expression wild-card characters are permitted and retain their special meanings.
 If the linkType value contains white space or periods, it must be enclosed in double quotes:

 If linkType is left empty, links of all types are collected except prototype links.
 Prototype links are always omitted.
-Single quotes can be used to enclose linkType but if the quoted string includes a single quote this must be backslash-escaped or double quote used instead:
+From v5.10.1, single quotes can be used to enclose linkType but if the quoted string includes a single quote this must be backslash-escaped or double quote used instead:

 links.outbound."Peter's place".$Name OK